SJCGIS/footprint-review/README.md

 If neither footprint is accurate or otherwise needs manual review, click the Flag button.
 The GIS team will carefully review all flagged footprints.

+## Running it locally

+1. Install Node.js
+2. Clone or download and extract the repository
+3. From the command line `cd` to the repo directory and run `npm install`
+4. Change the service URLs in the [app.js](https://github.com/SJCGIS/footprint-review/blob/master/app.js#L44) file to .../Footprint_Compare_Test/... (the production URLs will not work locally)
+5. Run `npm start` and open your web browser to http://localhost:9000

+Please submit pull requests on a new branch.

 ## License

 Copyright 2016 San Juan County GIS